ipercyNC/cs588/README.md

 # CS588 Cloud and Cluster Data Management

-  - Homework solutions for NoSQL cloud data queries
+  - Homework solutions for NoSQL cloud data queries using Spark